roman-milk/roman-milk.github.io/cvsn.md

  "Lightning strike me if it ain't the truth," I vowed.

  Beth came up behind me and gave me a hug.
 "I think we're going to have to get you back on an exercise program soon, if you don't learn to say no to seconds and thirds.
 All the bedroom workout in the world can't compete with Deb's cooking."
-Report_Story #2